alexisv-275/alexisv-275/README.md

 # Hi, I'm Alexis 👋

 ## ✨ About me
-I'm a Software Engineering student with a passion for Data Science and Machine Learning.
-I enjoy transforming data into insights, building intelligent solutions, and collaborating on open-source projects.
-Always eager to learn, share, and grow in the world of technology!
+I'm a Software Engineering student with a passion for Data Science, Machine Learning, and Web Development.
+I enjoy building functional and creative software solutions, whether it's transforming data into powerful insights or developing engaging user experiences.
+I'm always eager to learn, collaborate on new projects, and grow in the world of technology!

 ## 💻 Technologies